richardsalex/qgis_basics/docs/index.md

+## QGIS

 ## What is a Geographic Information System (GIS)?

-Software that lets you visualize, manipulate and analyze data that has some type of geographic element.
+It's computer software that lets you visualize, manipulate and analyze data that has some type of geographic element.

 More information and examples from [National Geographic](https://www.nationalgeographic.org/encyclopedia/geographic-information-system-gis/).